Daniel Venes: Hospital care 'fell far short', coroner rules

 The acute and mental health teams "fell far below" the care expected, coroner Sarah Clarke said.

+"The safety of those we care for is our utmost priority and we accept that we did not provide the correct level of observation," she said.

+Ms Dickson added that the trust had immediately carried out a review into the circumstances of Mr Venes' death and made a number of improvements.

-It took more than five months for his body to be identified.
+After he went missing, it took more than five months for Mr Venes' body to be identified.

 The 31-year-old musician - who had a history of mental health issues - was found distressed at a train station and taken to the QEQM on 13 August.